transifex/transifex-native-sandbox/README.md

   Step 3: Push your strings to Transifex with this <command>

-  We've enable MT so that you don't have to do the translations yourself.
+  Note :We've enable MT so that you don't have to do the translations yourself.

   Step 4: Pull your translations.